franciscoxavier04/pm-BIM/docs/installation-and-operations/configuration/README.md

 rake attachments:copy_to[file]
 ```

+> [!NOTE]
-> **NOTE:** that you have to configure the respective storage (i.e. fog) beforehand as described in the previous section.
+> Please note that you have to configure the respective storage (i.e. fog) beforehand as described in the previous section.
 In the case of fog you only have to configure everything under `fog`, however.
 Don't change `attachments_storage` to `fog` just yet.
 Instead leave it as `file`.
 This is because the current attachments storage is used as the source for the migration.

-### direct uploads
+### Direct uploads

+> [!NOTE]
-> **NOTE**: This only works for AWS S3 or S3-compatible storages<sup>\*</sup>.
+> This only works for AWS S3 or S3-compatible storages<sup>\*</sup>.
 When using fog with another provider this configuration will be `false`.
 The same goes for when no fog storage is configured, or when the `use_iam_profile` option is used in the fog credentials when using S3.

 When using fog attachments uploaded in the frontend will be posted directly to the cloud rather than going through the OpenProject servers.
 This allows large attachments to be uploaded without the need to increase the `client_max_body_size` for the proxy in front of OpenProject.
 Also it prevents web processes from being blocked through long uploads.